-- [1] If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes. - The ammonia mass effluent limit shall be superseded by any mass-based effluent limit for total inorganic nitrogen (ammonia and nitrate-nitrogen) imposed on the Discharger pursuant to Waste Discharge Requirements for Nutrients from Municipal Wastewater Discharges to San Francisco Bay (NPDES Permit CA0038873), which is expected to be reissued in 2024. - 4.2.
-Percent Removal.
-The average monthly percent removal of carbonaceous biochemical oxygen demand (CBOD) and total suspended solids (TSS) at Discharge Point 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of CBOD and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the CBOD and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - 4.3.
-Enterococcus Bacteria.
-The discharge at Discharge Point 001 shall meet the following enterococcus effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 4.3.1.
-The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 290 colony forming units per 100 milliliters (CFU/100 mL).
+measured at Monitoring Locations EFF-001, EFF-001b, and EFF-002, as described in the MRP:

+- 4.3.1.
+The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 210 colony forming units per 100 milliliters (CFU/100 mL).
 Compliance with this limit shall be determined weekly by calculating the geometric mean of all enterococcus sample results from the past six weeks; and - 4.3.2.
-No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 1,100 CFU/100 mL.
+No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 1,010 CFU/100 mL.
 Compliance with this limit shall be determined based on measured sample results.
 The Discharger shall not report interpolated results.
 If the Discharger has 9 or fewer sample results in a calendar month, compliance shall be based on the highest result.
 If the Discharger has 10 to 19 sample results, compliance shall be based on the second highest result, and so on. - 4.4.
-Acute Toxicity.
-The discharge at Discharge Point 001 shall meet the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP.
+Whole Effluent Acute Toxicity (Prior to U.S. EPA Approval of Toxicity Provisions).
+The discharge at Discharge Points 001 and 002 shall comply with the following acute toxicity effluent limitations until the first day of the month following U.S. EPA approval of the State Water Board's State Policy for Water Quality Control: Toxicity Provisions (Toxicity Provisions), at which point these limits shall no longer apply.
+Compliance shall be measured at Monitoring Locations EFF-001 and EFF-002 as described in the MRP.
 If the Discharger can demonstrate that toxicity exceeding these acute toxicity limits is caused solely by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 2 of this Order, then such toxicity shall not constitute a violation of these acute toxicity limits. - 4.4.1.
-The three-sample median shall not exhibit less than 90 percent survival (i.e., a bioassay test showing survival of less than 90 percent shall represent a violation of this effluent limitation if one or more of the past two bioassay tests also show less than 90 percent survival); and

-4.4.2.
-The single-sample maximum value shall not exhibit less than 70 percent survival (i.e., a bioassay test showing survival of less than 70 percent shall represent a violation of this effluent limitation).
+The 11-sample median shall not be less than 90 percent survival (i.e., a bioassay test showing survival of less than 90 percent shall represent a violation of this effluent limitation if five or more the past ten or fewer bioassay tests also show less than 90 percent survival); and - 4.4.2.
+The 11-sample 90th percentile value shall not be less than 70 percent survival (i.e., a bioassay showing survival of less than 70 percent shall represent a violation of this effluent limitation if one or more of the previous ten or fewer bioassay tests also show less than 70 percent survival). - 4.5.
+Chronic Toxicity (After U.S. EPA Approval of Toxicity Provisions).
+As of the first day of the month following U.S. EPA approval of the Toxicity Provisions, the discharge at Discharge Points 001 and 002 shall meet the following maximum daily effluent limit (MDEL) and median monthly effluent limit (MMEL) at the instream waste concentration (IWC) of 3.8 percent effluent, with compliance measured at Monitoring Locations EFF-001 and EFF-002 as described in the MRP: